annas-abuhassan/NC-News-BE/README.md

 # Northcoders News API

-This is my NC News Project.

-The aim of this project was to create a RESTful API using express, which is able to serve data from a mongoDB database.
+The aim of this project was to build a RESTful API using both express and mongoDB.

 A live version of this app has can be found [here](https://nc-news-aah.herokuapp.com)